-Whilst it would appear that control measures and related government policies for COVID-19 pandemic, including the roll out of the vaccine, have started to mitigate the risks caused by COVID-19, it is not possible at this time to state that the pandemic will not subsequently impact Redkite's operations going forward.
+Whilst it would appear that control measures, vaccines and related government policies for the COVID-19 pandemic have mitigated the risks caused by COVID-19 and its variants, it is not possible at this time to state that the pandemic will not subsequently impact Redkite's operations going forward.
 Redkite now has experience in the swift implementation of business continuation processes should future lockdowns of the population occur, and these processes continue to evolve to minimise any operational disruption.
 Management continues to monitor the situation.

-No other matter or circumstance has arisen since 31 December 2020 that has significantly affected, or may significantly affect Redkite, the results of those operations, or Redkite's state of affairs in future financial years
+No other matter or circumstance has arisen since 31 December 2021 that has significantly affected, or may significantly affect Redkite, the results of those operations, or Redkite's state of affairs in future financial years.